The Melanie Jane Kelly Memorial Fund was established to honour the late Mel Kelly’s 25-year contribution to conservation in Tasmania.

 Key dates

-• The Melanie Jane Kelly Bursary for 2025 will be awarded to the successful recipient at an event in early March 2025.
+• The Melanie Jane Kelly Bursary is awarded to the successful recipient at an event in March

 • A report on your project (which can also be a video presentation) is required 12 months after receiving the funding.
 Noting: this report date can be discussed if the project will run longer than 12 months.